dokozero/okcolor/README.md

 With OkHSL(0, 100, 50) and a white text on it, we get a contrast of 5.09:1, but with OkHSL(170, 100, 50) we have 4.23:1 and while it's close to 4.5, if you really want to be precise, instead of 50 I recommend a difference of 52.
 For the AAA level on normal text, I recommend a difference of 65.

-Note that this problem is also found in other uniform color pickers like HSLuv for example.
+Note that this problem is also found in other uniform color pickers like HSLuv for example, and in the end is still better than normal HSL where the difference is much bigger.

 ## Useful details
 You can use Figma's HEX input while OkColor is open, it will react to any color changes made on Figma, you can for example also open Figma's color picker and move the cursor to see how OkHSL/OkHSV behave (or the opposite).